rahul-gharat/dronahq-docs/docs/building-with-ai/getting-started.md

 </figure>

+- Top Bar: Shows your app name and feature label ("Build With AI").
+- Tabs: Switch between "Chat" (current session) and "History" (past interactions).
+- Main Area:
+  - A personalized greeting.
+  - Options to either type prompts or upload images to build apps.
+  - Clear pointers on tasks like building UI, updating properties, or replacing controls using natural language.
+- Templates: Ready-to-use templates like "Billing Management System" and "Supply Chain Management" to jumpstart your project.
+- Input Box: Describe your app idea or upload images to generate screens.
+There's also an Attachment button for uploading templates.

 ## Build Your Application

 To start building your app, simply type a prompt like "Create a form to capture customer feedback using @formFeedbackDB" and let AI generate the layout for you.